StartJobRun

 For information about how to specify and consume your own Job arguments, see the Calling AWS Glue APIs in Python topic in the developer guide.

-For information about the key-value pairs that AWS Glue consumes to set up your job, see the Special Parameters Used by AWS Glue topic in the developer guide.
+For information about the arguments you can provide to this field when configuring Spark jobs, see the Special Parameters Used by AWS Glue topic in the developer guide.

 Type: String to string map